WHERE ARE THEY NOW?

 10. Harry Mallinder (c) The captain of this side enjoyed a stellar campaign and was nominated for the U20 World Player of the Year award, won by Ireland’s Max Deegan.
 The son of former Sale Sharks and England full-back Jim, Harry quickly became a regular in the Northampton squad.
 His ability to play fly-half, inside centre and full-back saw him represent the Saints more than 80 times.
 In July 2021, Mallinder left Northampton to pursue a playing opportunity in Japan, signing with the Black Rams Tokyo.
 However, he failed to make an appearance in Japan and joined the NFL International Player Pathway as a kicker/ punter.

-9. Max Green A product of the Carnegie Academy, the scrum-half joined Bath in 2017.
+9. Max Green A product of the Yorkshire Carnegie Academy, the scrum-half joined Bath in 2017.
 During his time with the club, he went on loan to Jersey Reds and had stints at Bristol.
 He departed the Premiership side at the end of the 2022/23 season joining Harlequins who he played for until the end of last season.

 1. Lewis Boyce The prop played over 50 times for Bath before departing the club for Championship side Ealing Trailfinders in April of 2023, where he was crowned a champion of the second tier last term.
 It remains to be seen whether Boyce will re-enter the top flight again with Ealing’s promotion blocked due to failing to meet the Premiership’s minimum standards criteria.